n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Automizy/README.md

 ## Example Usage

-This workflow allows you to create a new list, add a new contact to the list, update the contact, and get all contacts in the list using the Automizy node.
+This workflow allows you to create a new list, add a new contact to that list, update the contact, and get all contacts in the list using the Automizy node.
 You can also find the [workflow](https://n8n.io/workflows/720) on n8n.io.
 This example usage workflow uses the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Automizy]()